fedeizzo/file-analyzer/src/manager/README.md

 The task of this thread is composed by some sequentially steps:

 1. check if new directives were added
-2. assign to do work to a pending worker
+2. assign work to a pending worker
 3. read worker's work
 4. send to standard output a summary